-A Common Sense Guide to help you select the Best Vacuum for your Hardwood Floors (Updated for 2018!)
+A Common Sense Guide to help you select the Best Vacuum for your Hardwood Floors!
+(Updated for 2018)

-A well-cared for Hardwood Floor adds such beauty and warmth to a home.
+A well-cared for Hardwood Floor adds such beauty and warmth to any home.
 But taking care of it requires a commitment of time, effort, and a Vacuum Cleaner that is designed to work best on Hardwood Floors.